 And there was another passion that was always there.
 A passion to express what I wanted to express and to support others to do it too, not just as music, but in any other way.
 In recent years I have broaden my expression interest to the verbal, and trained in supporting people (and myself) to express myself with words, ask for what I want and need, and not allow bullying, abuse or harrasment.

-This has culminated with training with numerous specialists and has been a constant source of personal development and resource to blend with my teaching with influences from authors such as Marshall Rosenberg, Chris Voss and various behavioural management experts.
+This has culminated with training with numerous specialists and has been a constant source of personal development and resource to blend with my teaching with influences from authors such as Marshall Rosenberg, Chris Voss and various behavioural management and communication experts, including Kasia Urbaiak (The Academy, NY) and Luke Archer (Verbal Aikido).
 I have supported teachers to run their class smoothly with less effort and set clear effective boundaries.
 I have supported women to express what they want and use their voice and develop embodied practices both verbal and musical to achieve more self confidence and know how to placate attacks or uncomfortable situations.

 I currently have a Radio Show at Beware!
 The Radio that lasts thirty minutes and its called Beware Maria!, where I give my perspective on many topics and I bring other artists and people who work for wellbeing to bring their ideas forward.

 I continue developing my Singing for Health and Wellbeing workshops from a perspective of personal growth , lived experience and always ready to learn attitude, currently working on short seasonal hymns to be used and sang for your wellbeing.